 Prerequisites CS1337 and CS2305 with a grade of C or better.
-This course introduces the concepts of computer architecture by Course going through multiple levels of abstraction, and the numbering Description systems and their basic computations.
-It focuses on the instruction- Description set architecture of the MIPS machine, including MIPS assembly programming, translation between MIPS and C, and between MIPS and machine code.
+Course This course introduces the concepts of computer architecture by going through multiple levels of abstraction, and the numbering Description systems and their basic computations.
+It focuses on the instruction- Description set architecture of the MIPS machine, including MIPS assembly programming, translation between MIPS and C, and between MIPS

+- and machine code.
 General topics include performance calculation, processor datapath, pipelining, and memory hierarchy.
-After successful completion of this course: 1.
+Learning Outcomes After successful completion of this course: 1.
 Students should be able to convert numbers between bases 2, 10, and 16 and perform binary 2's complement arithmetic calculations.
 2. Students will create and debug Assembly language programs that include (a) integer operations, (b) floating-point operations, (c) control structures, (d) functions and macros, (e) static memory allocation for varied data types, (f) dynamic memory allocation, (g) standard I/O, and (h) memory-mapped I/O. 3.
 Students will critique programs for efficient use of data types, addressing modes, and instructions, as well as for readability and maintainability using a provided rubric.
 4. Students will calculate computer performance measures.
-Students will use performance metrics to evaluate a chosen CPU architecture.
+Students will use performance merics to evaluate a chosen CPU architecture.
 Students will define terms used in CPU technical brochures.
 5. Students will differentiate between systems programs such as compilers, assemblers, linkers, and loaders, and explain how they are used by operating systems to convert programs into machine language to be executed.
 6. Students will explain the flow of information through a computer's core components, including the datapath, control, memory, and I/O. 7.
 Students will diagram the flow of data, code, and control signals through a pipelined architecture.
 Students will evaluate the presence or absence of hazards in a pipelined architecture, and explain how the hazards could be avoided.
 8. Students will diagram and explain the memory hierarchy, including caches and virtual memory.
 Students will explain the different memory technologies used in computers.
 9. Students will contrast the four types of parallelism.
-Computer Organization and Design - The Hardware/Software Interface - 6 th Edition, Patterson and Hennessey, Morgan-Kaufmann, 2013.
-ISBN-13: 978-0124077263.
-Note: insure that you get the correct edition and processor (MIPS).
-This course will involve coding in the MIPS assembly language using MARS (MIPS Assembler and Runtime Simulator).
+Required Text Required Course Materials This course will involve coding in the MIPS assembly language using MARS (MIPS Assembler and Runtime Simulator).
 Get it free here: http://courses.missouristate.edu/KenVollmar/mars/